Before you travel abroad:

 - Confirm that you meet the entry requirements for your travel destination(s), and for all flight transfer locations, which may include showing proof of a specific type of negative COVID-19 test, showing proof of being fully vaccinated, etc. Check embassy or consulate websites of your destination(s) for updated information, and be aware that entry requirements can change with little notice.

-- Identify suitable COVID-19 test sites before travel.
+- If your travel destination(s) require evidence of COVID-19 testing, identify suitable COVID-19 test sites before travel.

 - Schedule COVID-19 testing that meets the timetable and testing type requirement of your destination.